FREE Plant-Based Protein Course with 40+ Recipes

 Smoothies are frequent flyers in my home, and this one is no different.
 I swear it tastes just like a Snickers bar in a cup.
 All you need is a frozen banana, non-dairy milk, pitted dates, peanut butter, vanilla, and cocoa powder.
 Good for an after-dinner treat or as a between-meals snack.
 Find my Vegan Snickers Milkshake recipe here.

 These little crunchy snacks are made with green peas, black beans, or red lentils as the primary ingredient depending on which flavor you choose.
-They only contain a handful of other ingredients and offer around 4 grams of protein and 3 grams of fiber per serving.
+Harvest Snaps only contain a handful of other ingredients and offer around 4 grams of protein and 3 grams of fiber per serving.
 I find these at both the regular grocery store and in bulk sizes at Costco.

 Packaged snack bars can be a tricky beast, as they can run the gamut of being a healthy snack or more of a dessert.
 LARA bars are great because they generally contain just 2-6 ingredients, which are primarily dates and either almonds or cashews.
 They’ve also been around forever and have a ton of tasty flavors, like apple pie and cinnamon raisin cookie.
 Each bar contains at least 3-4 grams of protein and 8-11 grams of fat to help keep you satisfied between meals.